 The Critical Language Scholarship Program is a summer study abroad opportunity for U.S. college and university students to learn languages essential to U.S. engagement with the world.
 Students of diverse disciplines and majors are encouraged to apply.

 Amount: Covers 100% of program fees and travel costs

 Eligibility: Open to U.S. citizens currently enrolled in a U.S. degree-granting program.
 Must have completed at least one year of full-time undergraduate study before the start of the program.
-Must be at least 18 years-old by May 15, 2020.
+Must be at least 18 years-old by May before the program.
 Students must have started, or plan to start, studying one of the following languages: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, Urdu.

 Application Deadline: early November

 Watch these short videos to learn more:

 Helpful videos: Click here to view various recorded information sessions – choose the language you want to study.